edixon95/re1t/clean/README.md

         - Add storage to save/load.
 This probably goes into inventory, it's just a second inventory
     - Update PlayerMenuUI to replace the left side headings with storage
         - Context menu and inventory should work together
-    - Multi floor spawning
-        - Sometimes able to see a lower floor/interact with an enemy
-    - Expand unlock criteria for doors
-        - Currently these take 0 or 1 items
-        - Should take 0-N items and accept different trigger types
-    - Buttons:
-        - Trigger things, mostly doors to unlock or lock
-    - Puzzle types:
-        ?

     - Menu:
         - Map to become "Notes"